 In accordance with Basel III requirements, the CAO requires a risk-weighted capital ratio that rises with increasing size, as well as an unweighted capital adequacy requirement for all non-systemically important banks.
 A safety net in the form of a leverage ratio has been implemented with this capital adequacy requirement based on the leverage ratio.
 In this context, a minimum core capital (Tier 1) to a total exposure ratio of 3 per cent is now required for all non-systemically important financial institutions (SIFIs).
-FINMA Circular 2015/3 'Leverage ratio' enables banks to also apply the Basel III standard approach for derivatives when calculating the leverage ratio.

-Revised risk diversification provisions in the CAO entered into force on 1 January 2019.
-Under these rules, risk concentrations are measured only according to core capital (Tier 1), meaning that supplementary capital (Tier 2) is generally no longer taken into account.
+Under the CAO, risk concentrations are measured only according to core capital (Tier 1), meaning that supplementary capital (Tier 2) is generally not taken into account.
 Moreover, banks are allowed only very restricted use of models for determining their risk concentrations, as modelling errors have a major impact when calculating these risks.